 - Time of use tariffs charge different prices for different periods.
 For example, peak, shoulder and off-peak rates.

-- Demand or capacity tariffs are based on the maximum amount of energy that you use over a period.
+- Demand or volume tariffs work on the maximum amount of energy that you use over a period.

 - Block tariffs vary depending on the amount of energy you use.
-They may be tiered so that the more you use, the cheaper it is per unit (common for gas), or the more you use, the more expensive it is per unit (more common for electricity).
+The less you use, the cheaper it is per unit (common for gas).
+The more you use, the more expensive it is per unit (more common for electricity).

 What to do...

 - Find out more about energy discounts and fees on the Energy Made Easy website.

 - Weigh up the pros and cons of dealing with energy retailers for your energy contract on the Energy Exchange website.

 - Search for energy programs on our grants and assistance tool.

 - See our Energy management in your state or territory page for local information and support on energy management.